 Proposed Project Title: How to Get away with Merger: Stealth Consolidation and its Effects on US Healthcare

-This initiative supports three programs exploring distinct strands of health economics.
+This initiative supports two programs exploring distinct strands of health economics.

-- The Program on Foundational Research in Health Care Markets and Policies, launched in 2016 and directed by Tomas Philipson with Casey Mulligan (both currently on leave), will strengthen the field of health economics by investing in and supporting young scholars just entering the field through fellowships for emerging scholars at the dissertation and postdoctoral stage and opportunities to collaborate.
+- The Program on Foundational Research in Health Care Markets and Policies, launched in 2016 and directed by Casey Mulligan, will strengthen the field of health economics by investing in and supporting young scholars just entering the field through fellowships for emerging scholars at the dissertation and postdoctoral stage and opportunities to collaborate.

-- A new Program on Economics of Health Care Delivery, led by David O. Meltzer, which will explore issues of costs and quality in health care provision; and
+- A new Program on Economics of Health Care Delivery, led by David O. Meltzer, which will explore issues of costs and quality in health care provision.